sergeyklay/factly/README.rst

 .. code-block:: bash

-   # Run factuality evaluation with default settings
+   # Run MMLU evaluation with default settings
-   factly evaluate
+   factly mmlu

-   # Run evaluation and generate plots
+   # Run MMLU evaluation and generate plots
-   factly evaluate --plot
+   factly mmlu --plot

    # Get help on all available options
+   factly mmlu --help

+   # Get help on all available commands
-   factly evaluate --help
+   factly --help

 That's it!
 The tool uses optimized default parameters and saves all outputs to the ``output`` directory.